Lawsuits against supernatural beings: Betty Penrose

 In 1969, Arizonan lawyer Russel T. Tansie filed a suit against God on behalf of his secretary, Betty Penrose, seeking $100,000 in damages.
 Penrose blamed God for his "negligence" in allowing a lightning bolt to strike her house.
 The lawsuit was filed in a Californian court under the argument that God owned property in Sonoma County, California, due to the Limeliters singer Lou Gottlieb transferring the deed of his Morning Star Ranch to God about a week before.
 The deed was ruled invalid, due to God not being able to take possession of the property, and hence Penrose's lawsuit was also ruled invalid.

 Gerald Mayo

 United States ex rel.
 Gerald Mayo v.
 Satan and His Staff was a 1971 case filed before the United States district court for the Western District of Pennsylvania in which Gerald Mayo alleged that "Satan has on numerous occasions caused plaintiff misery and unwarranted threats, against the will of plaintiff, that Satan has placed deliberate obstacles in his path and has caused plaintiff's downfall" and had therefore "deprived him of his constitutional rights".
 (Depriving someone of constitutional rights is prohibited under several sections of the United States Code.)
 Mayo filed in forma pauperis—that is, he asserted that he would not be able to afford the costs associated with his lawsuit and that they therefore should be waived.
 The Court refused the request to proceed in forma pauperis because the plaintiff had not included instructions for how the U.S. Marshal could serve process on Satan.

+Ralph Perry Forbes

+In 1986, Ralph Perry Forbes, an American perennial candidate and neo-Nazi, known for filing numerous federal lawsuits over racial and political issues, sued the Russellville School District, Arkansas Department of Education, the Arkansas Education Association, an official of the education department, the Church of Satan, and Satan.
+The suit was on the behalf of all children and Jesus, as well as himself, in an effort to stop the education system from celebrating Halloween, which Forbes called "the Christmas of the anti-Christs".
+Federal judge George Howard Jr. heard the case.
+Local lawyer John Wesley Hall Jr. defended the devil "at no cost"; Hall argued that Forbes did not provide enough evidence that Satan "transacts business, owns property or committed any torts" in the state, and that the allegations against Satan could not be proven in court due to the First Amendment, so advocated for the suit's dismissal.
+The suit was ultimately dismissed by Judge Howard.